oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

 the anchor element is in a [higher top layer](https://drafts.csswg.org/css-position-4/#top-layer) than the positioned element, the positioned element will not be able to locate the anchor.

+This area needs additional investigation.
+My reading of the spec says that an element _inside_ a higher top layer (for instance, a button inside a dialog) can be anchored to an element in a lower layer.
+However, I can't seem to get that to work, and I'm not sure it should.
+The containing block of the dialog or popover might not overlap with the anchor, so it's not clear to me how the top layer would handle overflow.

+What _does_ work is anchoring the dialog or popover itself on an element in the bottom layer.

+{{ embed.codepen(
+  id='OPLzjJq',
+  title='Top Layer',
+  user='jamessw',
+  height=200,
+  tab='html,result'
+) }}

 <h3 id="anchoring-across-shadow-trees">Anchoring across shadow trees</h3>